microchip-pic-avr-examples/pic18f56q71-cnano-adccc-triggered-by-apm-mplab-mcc/README.md

 | RC5 | Digital input  |
 | RC6 | Digital output |

-**Note:** The OLED Click driver requires the involved pins to have certain labels according to the table below:
+**Note:** The OLED CLICK driver requires the involved pins to have certain labels according to the table below:

 | Pin |   Label   |
 | :-: | :-------: |